Vishva Hindu Parishad: History

 The VHP was founded in 1964 by RSS leaders M. S. Golwalkar and S. S. Apte in collaboration with the Hindu spiritual leader Chinmayananda Saraswati.
 According to Chinmayananda, the objective of the VHP was to awaken Hindus to their place in the comity of nations.

 Chinmayananda was nominated as its founding President, while Apte was nominated as its founding General Secretary.
-It was decided at the meeting that the name of the proposed organization would be "Vishva Hindu Parishad" and that a world convention of Hindus was to be held at Prayag (Allahabad) during the Kumbh Mela of 1966 for its launch.
+It was decided at the meeting that the name of the proposed organisation would be "Vishva Hindu Parishad" and that a world convention of Hindus was to be held at Prayag (Allahabad) during the Kumbh Mela of 1966 for its launch.
 It was further decided that it would be a non-political organisation and that no office bearer of any political party shall be simultaneously an office bearer in the Parishad.
 The delegation of the founders also included Bharatiya Vidya Bhavan founder K. M. Munshi, Gujarati scholar Keshavram Kashiram Shastri, Sikh leader Tara Singh, Namdhari Sikh leader Satguru Jagjit Singh and eminent politicians such as C. P. Ramaswami Iyer.

-In the mid 1990s, VHP had 1.6 million members worldwide.
+In the mid-1990s, VHP had 1.6 million members worldwide.
 According to a 2008 estimate, VHP claimed 6.8 million members.

 Ideology

 The VHP was first mooted at a conference in Pawai, Sandipani Sadhanalaya, Bombay on 29 August 1964.
 The conference was hosted by RSS chief M. S. Golwalkar.
 The date was chosen to coincide with the festival of Janmashtami.
 Several representatives from the Hindu, Sikh, Buddhist and Jain faiths were present in the meeting, as well as the Dalai Lama.
 Golwalkar explained that "all faiths of Indian origins need to unite", saying that the word "Hindu" (people of "Hindustan") also applied to adherents of all the above religions.
 Apte declared:

 Its main objective is "to organise, consolidate the Hindu society and to serve, protect the Hindu Dharma".
 It has been involved in social service projects and in encouraging the construction and renovation of Hindu temples.
 It is against the caste system, and opposes cow slaughter.
 Defending Hindus around the world and Hindu rights has been one of its stated objectives.
 The VHP considers Buddhists, Jains and Sikhs as well as native tribal religions as part of the greater Hindu fraternity.

 The VHP promotes the education and involvement of members of Hindu diaspora in their "cultural duties and spiritual values."
-This view was first promoted by Chinmayananda, and is reflected in the promulgation of VHP organizations in Indo-Caribbean countries Trinidad and Tobago, Guyana and Suriname.
+This view was first promoted by Chinmayananda, and is reflected in the promulgation of VHP organisations in Indo-Caribbean countries Trinidad and Tobago, Guyana and Suriname.

 The organisation acts under the guidance from Dharma Sansad, a religious parliament of Gurus.